BabbarOpsBabbarOps ← Back to site

 Turning inputs into understanding: this is a containment problem, that intel changes the risk picture, those two reports describe the same person.

-Anticipating the next move: if the subject exits the rear, who covers it; if this escalates, what does the tactical plan need to be.
-This is where experienced commanders live — and where good information makes them faster.
+Anticipating the next move: if the subject exits the rear, who covers it; if this escalates, what the tactical plan needs to be.
+This is where experienced commanders live.
+Good information makes them faster.

 You can’t comprehend what you can’t perceive, and you can’t project from a picture that’s already out of date.